Barn Wedding Venues in St. Augustine

-Shabby chic wedding venues where elegance meets rustic will make your barn wedding an unqualified success.
+Shabby chic wedding venues where elegance meets rustic will make your barn wedding picture perfect.

 It's no secret that St. Augustine has become a hugely popular wedding destination over the years, with its pristine beaches and charming historic downtown.
 However, there's a third kind of themed wedding that's popping up in and around the nation's oldest city due to the prevalence of local horse pastures, barns, and live oak trees draped with Spanish moss.
 The exciting new trend of barn weddings is thriving in the St. Augustine area.